lyonspeed/lyonspeed.github.io/collections/_hackmyvm/system.md

 ---

->[!tip] Congratulations!
+**Congratulations!**
-You explored an XXE vulnerability to access local files and leveraged a privilege misconfiguration to escalate access by hijacking a Python script executed via a cron job.
+**You explored an XXE vulnerability to access local files and leveraged a privilege misconfiguration to escalate access by hijacking a Python script executed via a cron job.**
-Thank you for completing this challenge!
+**Thank you for completing this challenge!**